 - Other loans such as loans in sterling (UK currency) are not eligible for relief through the Tax Relief at Source Scheme but may be eligible for relief from your local tax office.

-- Where a parent is a co-mortgagor/guarantor and is not living in the mortgaged property or making any repayments on the mortgage, the person’s eligibility for Mortgage Interest Relief at the rate applicable to the first time buyer is not affected by the fact that a parent is also party to the mortgage deed.
+- Where a parent is a co-mortgagor/guarantor and is not living in the mortgaged property or making any repayments on the mortgage, the person’s eligibility for the Relief at the rate applicable to the first time buyer is not affected by the fact that a parent is also party to the mortgage deed.

 - Home loans taken out in 2013 or later do not qualify for mortgage interest relief.